What Is Metal Forging?

 Temperature of Forging Steel – Why Heat Matters

-Both methods have unique advantages, and modern manufacturers often combine hot and cold forging with CNC machining to achieve optimal balance between strength, precision, and efficiency.
+👉 In practice, manufacturers often combine forging with heat treatment and CNC machining to achieve the optimal balance between strength, tolerance, and cost.

 Forging Equipment – Tools and Technology